The Software Engineer’s Career - Beyond Senior

 Progressing from Junior to Mid is relatively straightforward.
 There are certain conditions (typically specified in the company’s engineering progression) that you must fulfill.
 As soon as you have fulfilled them, you may get promoted (well, technically you might need to wait for the next performance review cycle, etc.).
 At least that used to be the norm.
 In the newer, post-ZIRP world, many organisations are struggling with budgets (budgets that were overly-inflated in the ZIRP world) and this is having an impact on promotions.
 In this situation, it is often a question of salary increases rather than levelling up.
 This means that while your level may have increased, your salary may have lagged behind 🤷♂️.
 This situation becomes more complex in the post-senior world where multiple angles must be taken into account.

 First, an extreme example just to make a point: the promotion to CTO.
 Whereas it is straightforward to be promoted from Junior to Mid, the situation here is more complicated.
-Unless your organisation is growing rapidly and has roles for different CTOs (e.g. field CTOs or CTO of a region or technology or domain area), which is rare, it is highly unlikely that you will get the role if the CTO already exists in your organisation.
+Unless your organisation is growing rapidly and has roles for different CTOs (e.g. field CTOs or CTO of a region or technology or domain area), which is rare, it is highly unlikely that you will get the role if the CTO is already there in your organisation.
 The window of opportunity may open when the CTO leaves.
 Even then, there is likely to be only one vacancy and the next person in line will often have to wait several years before the window opens again.

 The bottom line is this: on one end, promotions from junior to pre-senior positions depends on you meeting the expectations.
 On the other end, promotion to CTO additionally requires an open window of opportunity; a factor beyond your direct control.
 Everything in-between senior and CTO is shades of gray in this respect.
 Naturally there are more spots (even theoretically unlimited) for e.g. Staff Engineer than VP of Engineering, but constraints may exist.
 For instance, promotion process may involve more scrutiny, whereas the promotion from Junior to Mid might have been the sole decision of your manager.
-Or there may be a company-wide committee responsible for promotions to Principal (a sort of bar raiser), or it could be vetoed by your manager's peers or their boss (more on this later).
+Or there may be a company-wide committee responsible for promotions to Principal (a sort of bar-raisers), or it could be vetoed by your manager's peers or their boss (more on this later).

 Enablers